 - The evaluation of SQLite only performs insert operations and excludes other DB operations which exhibit a very different file IO behavior.
 Thus the overhead numbers are not representative of a real workload.

 Authors' reply: Thank you.
-We added a comprehensive evaluations on SQLite (Benchmark) in VI-C.
+In the updated manuscript, we added a comprehensive evaluation (TPC-H benchmark) to measure the performance of Aurora-enhanced SQLite in VII-C "Secure SQLite Database".

 - The use cases are not well motivated because it is not impossible to deploy them in the absence of Aurora.
 The OpenSSH and OpenSSL examples can be deployed without support for keyboard-based username password authentication by forcing PKI-based authentication.
 For cases where the enclave logic may need a username and password, it can receive it over a secure network or via sealed data in the form of files.
 Further, as the authors themselves mention, the only use of timers in OpenSSH and OpenSSL is for generating randomness which can be addressed by Intel's support for a secure source for randomness for enclaves.
 For timeouts, the enclave can use secure clocks built on monotonic counters.
 Thus, the argument that Aurora is vital for execution of these applications is not compelling.